potato-tf/PopExtensionsPlus/README.md

 ## MissionAttributes Example

 Mission attributes are collected in a table on wave init.
-The function for doing so is `CollectMissionAttrs()`
+The function for doing so is `MissionAttrs()`

 ```
         // Add or replace existing InitWaveOutput with code below